j0shkramer/EwsProject/Notebooks/notebook-josh.md

 Found a file within the pacbiowdlR directory for each cell line that creates a personalized summary that analyzes genetic variants within a genome to do precision medicine

-## Investigating methylation patterns in Fiber-Seq
+## Investigating chromatin and regulatory elements in EwS-assoicated gene regions in Fiber-Seq

 https://fiberseq.github.io/